A splitting theorem for capillary graphs under Ricci lower bounds: Introduction

 If $\partial N \neq \emptyset$, note that the support of $\phi$ can intersect $\partial N$.
 It can be shown that $N$ is parabolic if and only if the Brownian motion on $N$, normally reflected on $\partial N$ if $\partial N \neq \emptyset$, is recurrent, cf. \cite{grigoryan}.

-\begin{example} \emph{From the very definitions, if $M$ is a parabolic manifold without boundary, cf. \cite{grigoryan}, then every smooth open subset $\Omega \subset M$ is such that $\overline{\Omega}$ is parabolic (hereafter, we say that $\Omega$ \emph{has a parabolic closure}).
+\begin{example} \emph{From the very definitions, if $M$ is a parabolic manifold without boundary, cf. \cite{grigoryan}, then every open subset $\Omega \subset M$ with $C^1$-boundary has the property that $\overline{\Omega}$ is parabolic (hereafter, we say that $\Omega$ \emph{has a parabolic closure}).
 Notice also that, in dimension $2$, the parabolicity of $\overline\Omega$ is invariant by conformal deformations of the metric.
 By \cite{imperapigolasetti}, a sufficient condition for the parabolicity of $\overline{\Omega}$ is the validity of

-for balls $B_s$ centered at some fixed origin $o\in M$.
+for balls $B_s$ centered at some fixed origin $o\in M$ (they assume a smooth boundary, but $C^1$ regularity is sufficient for their argument).
 An application of H\"older inequality (cf. \cite[Prop.
 1.3]{rigolisetti}), shows that the condition is implied by

 that is satisfied, for instance, if the volume of geodesic balls in $\Omega$ grow at most quadratically.
 Examples include any smooth domain in the Euclidean plane $\R^2$, as well as any smooth domain contained between two parallel planes in $\R^3$.
 Also, by Bishop-Gromov comparison theorem, any smooth domain in a surface with non-negative sectional curvature has a parabolic closure. } \end{example}